21 May A day of beautiful finds…..

 The streets where so filled with people that we could hardly see any of the stalls.
 All the restaurants and bars where already opened and the terraces filled with people having coffee and of course a fresh croissant.
 All of this before 9 o’clock in the morning.
-I immediately spotted some very nice items, but I tried to control myself as we had put ourselves on a budget.
-We decided to first browse the stalls and then return to see what we could buy.
-But of course some items where so nice and cheap that we could not resist to immediately buy them.
-After two hours our trolley and our arms where filled with beautiful finds and we even had a few items reserved and on hold.
-In need of a cup of coffee and a fresh ‘pain au chocolat’ we returned back to the house to drop off our purchases.
-As busy as it was early in the morning, around lunchtime, the streets where empty allowing us to pick up the rest of our purchases.
+I immediately spotted some very nice items, but I tried to control myself as I was on a budget.
+I decided to first browse the stalls and then return to see what I could buy.
+But of course some items where so nice and cheap that I could not resist to immediately buy them.
+After two hours my trolley and my arms where filled with beautiful finds and I even had a few items reserved and on hold.
+In need of a cup of coffee and a fresh ‘pain au chocolat’ I returned back to the house to drop off my purchases.
+As busy as it was early in the morning, around lunchtime, the streets where empty allowing me to pick up the rest of my purchases.
 It still surprises me how important lunch is in this country.
 Many stores are simply closed between twelve and two, which is sometimes frustrating for me.
-We have spend the rest of the afternoon unpacking our treasures and admiring them.
+At lunch time the stallholders gathered with friends and family opening their coolers and filling their glasses with local rosé.
+Nobody is interested in selling anymore till about n hour before closing time when they suddenly realise they need to take their stuff home again!
+I then usually return and bid on the initially overpriced items.

-We noticed a lot of glass items being sold yesterday and we were able to find some real nice things.
+I noticed a lot of glass items being sold yesterday and we were able to find some real nice things.
 I personally love the vintage glass fruit bowl and the little glass knife holders.
 The glass candle holders and the other glass items came in a box all together.
 The guy only wanted to sell it as a lot.
 We found nice embroidered white napkins after going through boxes of linen.
-The lady selling all this couldn’t find the matching table cloth anymore so she sold us the napkins for a price that made Nathalie whisper: “thats cheaper than paper napkins! ” Of course it was also Nathalie who spotted the vintage cooking pot.
-I am sure she is already thinking about all the food she will prepare in it.
-I think this light blue colour is really special, and it was in perfect state, just needed a good scrub.
 The soup terrine is just asking to be filled with homemade Gaspacho, the blue/green glasses filled with cold water and a slice of lime.
 I am now imagining a summer table setting on a Sunday afternoon with friends.
 A late lunch going into dinner with a game of ‘boules’ in between.
 When it gets dark we will fill the glass candle holders with little tea lights.

 How do you find out where a vide grenier is being held?